Renatochaz/starter-academic/content/project/demand_forecast/index.md

 *** This is a private work, data isn't avaliable and identification of the client is omitted ***

+* Feel free to access, comment, star or fork the [github repository](https://github.com/Renatochaz/L1---Demand-Forecasting) linked in this post.
+Interactions motivate me to produce and share more content for free, and suggestions to improvement are always viewed in a positive light! :)

 A local supermarket chain was interested in forecasting their produce section, they manually estimated when to buy and had a huge waste of food going bad before selling.

 Their database had over 20 years of information from all stores, the data was unustructured when minned.
 We made a functional code to structure the data and propposed a SARIMA model with paramater variation for every item in the produce section.